askonomm/tobey/README.md

 # Tobey

-A (in-progress) static site generator written in C++.
-It follows a "not invented here" approach where everything that doesn't come with C++ standard library is written from scratch, such as the Markdown, FrontMatter and YAML parsers used.
+A static site generator written in C++.
+I've created this as a means to learn C++, and thus I've written as much as I

-Update: I've decided to use an external lib for the Mustache template engine, so that's the only dependency now.

-## Goal

-- Have a simple, fast and easy to use static site generator.
-- Built from zero and with no dependencies.
-- Built and published a Markdown parser, a YAML parser and a FrontMatter parser.
+reasonably wanted from scratch myself, such as the YAML, Markdown and FrontMatter parsers.
+The only external libary used here is the [Mustache](https://github.com/kainjow/Mustache/blob/master/mustache.hpp) templating library.

 ## Progress